dbarrous/sdc_aws_base_docker_image/README.md

 - ipython (For easier debugging)
 - hermes core (For intrument packages)
 - boto3 (For AWS SDK)
+- matplotlib (Required by spacepy but best to explicitly install it)
+- scipy (Required by spacepy but best to explicitly install it)
+- spacepy (For cdf file support)
+- ipykernel (For jupyter notebook)

 ### **Tests:**
 Checks whether the container contains the specified OS and Python requirements using the Container Structure Test ([CST testing suite](https://github.com/GoogleContainerTools/container-structure-test)).